seidju/iOS-Pomidor/README.md

 #### 1. Memory Management
  - [ ] What is the difference between **weak** and **unknown**
  - [ ] Where **reference** and **value** objects are stored?
 What is **heap** and **stack**?
+ - [ ] Describe step-by-step how **ARC** works.
+Is there any differecnes between Objective-C and Swift?